Room Selection FAQs

 All students who have a residential requirement will participate in the Spring Housing Selection Process.
 During this process, all students will be able to select a bed.
 The Housing office will always make more beds available than students going through the process, so all students have some choice in their assignment.

 For rising juniors and rising seniors, a wait list will be available to those who are still interested in living on campus.
-Offers will be made throughout the Academic Year and Summer to students who are on the wait list.
+Offers will be made throughout the academic year and summer to students who are on the wait list.
+Please make sure to update the Housing office if your plans change, and you no longer wish to remain on the wait list.

 What if I don’t like any of the rooms left during my timeslot?

-If you are subject to the residential requirement and you do not select a room during Spring Housing Selection and you do not hold a housing license for a program house, one of eight university-owned cooperative houses or have not received a housing assignment from an approved sorority or fraternity or affiliated property, you will be administratively assigned to and/or be bursar billed for housing.
+If you are subject to the residential requirement and you do not select a room during Spring Housing Selection and you do not hold a housing license for a program house, one of eight university-owned cooperative houses or have not received a housing assignment from an approved sorority, fraternity, or affiliated property, you will be administratively assigned to and/or be bursar billed for housing.

 What happens if I forget to sign up for Housing?